 On this day, August 21, 1929, comic book artist and colorist Marie Severin was born in East Rockaway, New York.
 She studied for a short time at Pratt Institute in Brooklyn.
 Severin began working for EC Comics as a colorist in the late 40s.
 She also worked for Marvel Comics in production.
 Severin was Marvel’s head

-The illustrator Howard Pyle understood the essential elements of imagining the termination of a life or illustrating the passage of a lifetime.
-In the vignette seen below, he pictured an artist (himself really) seated under his umbrella painting the ruins of Fort Ticonderoga en plein air—in the open air.
-Standing behind the artist is the spirit of
+The End by Barbara Rundback The illustrator Howard Pyle understood the essential elements of imagining the termination of a life or illustrating the passage of a lifetime.
+In the vignette seen below, he pictured an artist (himself really) seated under his umbrella painting the ruins of

 On this day, August 20, 1880, illustrator Walter Hunt Everett was born in Haddonfield, New Jersey.
 Everett studied at the Howard Pyle School of Art in Wilmington, Delaware and as early as 1904 began providing illustrations for The Saturday Evening Post.
 Everett also established the illustration department at the Philadelphia Museum School of Industrial Art.